define clause

 Defining individual types

-• Define queries are used to define new types, interfaces, and rules.
+• Define queries are used to define new types, interfaces, and functions.
 They comprise a define clause only.
-Define queries are run using a schema session and write transaction.
+Define queries are run schema transaction.

 define